aaronbloomfield/pdr/labs/lab04/index.md

 Your conversion should be in a PDF file called floatingpoint.pdf.
 The idea is to show the math behind the conversion (similar to how was done in class), not to write a program to do it.

-You must actually type up your work in a word editor (Word is fine, as is Mac Pages; [LibreOffice](https://www.libreoffice.org/) is a free alternative).
+You must actually type up your work in a word editor (Word is fine, as is Mac Pages; [LibreOffice](https://www.libreoffice.org/) is a free alternative) and convert it to PDF by following [these instructions](../../docs/convert_to_pdf.html).
 You can ***NOT*** do the assignment by hand, then scan it in (or take a photo of it).
-Note that the Unix honor pledge only applies to development, so you are free to use anything to type up the file.
+The Unix honor pledge only applies to development, so you are free to use anything to type up the file.

+**Note: Many students will submit a text file that happens to be called floatingpoint.pdf.
+Make sure to check for this before submitting!**

 ### sizeOfTest() ###